usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 Assertions providing authentication information SHALL also include:

 - Authentication Time: a timestamp indicating when the IdP last verified the presence of the subscriber at the IdP through a primary authentication event
-- AAL: The authentication assurance level of the subscriber

-Assertions providing attributes or claims about the subscriber SHALL also include (for each attribute or claim):
+Assertions providing attributes or claims about the subscriber SHALL also include (either for each attribute or claim or for the package of attributes as a whole):

 - Attribute/claim identifier: An identifier that is meaningful to the RP describing the type of information being conveyed
 - Attribute/claim value: The attribute or claim value
-- IAL: The identity assurance level associated with attributes or claims that have undergone identity proofing as described in [SP 800-63A](sp800-63a.html).
-Derived or directly known attributes MAY use an IAL of 2 or 3 depending on the confidence that the IdP has that attribute or claim actually applies to the subject.
-All self-asserted attributes and claims SHALL assert IAL 1.

 Assertions MAY also include the following information:

 - Audience: an identifier for the party intended to consume the assertion (the RP)
 - Key binding: Public key or key identifier of a key held by the subscriber to demonstrate their binding with the assertion
+- Attribute metadata: Additional information about one or more subscriber attributes, such as that described in [[NISTIR 8112]](#nistir8112)

+Assertions SHOULD specify the AAL (when an authentication event is being asserted) and/or IAL (when identity proofed attributes or claims based thereon are being asserted) associated with the authentication or attributes/claims.
+The IAL and AAL MAY be specified in an alternate form, such as a composite level of assurance.
+If not specified, the RP SHALL interpret the assertion to be at IAL 1, AAL 1.

 Assertions MAY include additional attributes.
 Refer to [Section 6](#sec6) for privacy requirements on presenting attributes in assertions.
 The RP MAY fetch additional identity attributes from the IdP in one or more separate transactions using an authorization credential issued alongside the original assertion.